galaxyproject/training-material/topics/climate/tutorials/climate-101/tutorial.md

 >   To answer to this question, we will compute the global average temperatures over the entire period 1950 and 2019 for each month (January, February, etc.).
 >    > ### {% icon question %} Questions
 >    >
 >    > 1.
-What is the warmest month in Paris?
+What is the warmest summer month e.g. between June, July and August (JJA) in Paris?
 >    > 2.
-What is the coolest month in Paris?
+What is the coolest winter month e.g. between December, January and February (DJF) in Paris?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > >